The Intellectual Property and Antitrust Review: Spain

 Although the resolutions adopted in Italy and Spain could apparently be contradictory, we understand that there were differences between the facts and the regulations applicable in both Member States that justified the CNMC not following the Italian antitrust authorities and discontinuing the investigation opened against Pfizer in Spain.

 iii Anticompetitive settlements of IP disputes

 Settling an IP dispute is quite a common way of terminating a dispute for many reasons, such as costs and legal certainty.
 However, depending on the terms of these settlements, it cannot be ruled out that they are considered contrary to Article 1 of the AA and Article 101 of the TFEU.
-To the best of our knowledge, there are no precedents before the Spanish antitrust authorities dealing with this kind of agreements.
-However, we understand that the Spanish authorities would follow the EGC judgments on the Lundbeck57 and Servier58 cases and the CJEU judgment on the Paroxetine.59
+To the best of our knowledge, there are no precedents before the Spanish antitrust authorities dealing with this kind of agreement.
+However, we understand that the Spanish authorities would follow the EGC judgments on the Lundbeck57 and Servier58 cases and the CJEU judgment on the Paroxetine case.59

 Outlook and conclusions

 The interplay between IP and antitrust is an open debate in relation to which there are not many precedents in Spain and is one that we can expect to have more prominence in the coming years.
 In this respect, any development taken at EU-level, whether by the Commission or the CJEU, in relation to this interplay will influence the approach that Spanish antitrust authorities and courts will take when dealing with this kind of matter.